-- (a) There shall be a statewide Safety and Health Maintenance Committee consisting of four (4) representatives selected by the VSEA and four (4) representatives selected by the State.
+(a) There shall be a statewide Safety and Health Committee consisting of four (4) representatives selected by the VSEA and four (4) representatives selected by the State.
 The Committee shall select a Chairperson from among its members.
 Effective July 1, 2007, the chair of the Committee shall rotate annually between labor and management.
-The first one-year term shall be labor's; - (b) The Committee's responsibilities may include but shall not be limited to: - (1) Development of general guidelines and procedures for use in the Agencies/Departments;
+The first one-year term shall be labor's.

+(b) The Committee's responsibilities may include but shall not be limited to:

+(1) Development of general guidelines and procedures for use in the Agencies/Departments;

-- (2) Assessment of Agency/Department safety practices, and programs, including any appropriate recommendations, and development of plans for changes or improvements in safety and working conditions. - (3) Review of grievances and complaints in the safety/health area which are referred to the committee consistent with Section 4 of this Article. - (4) Identification of safety training needs and the initiation of appropriate training efforts, which may include the solicitation of available grant funds. - (5) A review of the health ramifications of working with VDT's including recommendations regarding appropriate break time, eye exams, ergonomics, etc. - (6) Committee recommendations will be referred to the Secretary of Administration. - (c) The Committee shall have no authority or responsibility for issues or situations that are related to or fall within the scope of the State's Reasonable Accommodation Policy.
+(2) Assessment of Agency/Department safety practices, and programs, including any appropriate recommendations, and development of plans for changes or improvements in safety and working conditions as the Committee's resources allow.

+(3) Review of complaints in the safety/health area which are referred to the committee consistent with Section 4 of this Article.

+(4) Encourage and aid in the identification of safety and health issues and may provide recommendations to Agencies/Departments as necessary.

+(5) Committee recommendations will be referred to the Secretary of Administration and copied to the VSEA.

+(c) The Committee shall have no authority or responsibility for issues or situations that are related to or fall within the scope of the State's Reasonable Accommodation Policy.